gvwilson/sensibleadventures/nardica/nardica.md

-She watched through the cameras as Aunt Naggie trudged back to the cabin she shared with her husband of twenty years and then set a timer.
+She watched through the cameras as Aunt Naggie trudged back to the cabin she shared with her husband of twenty years and then stared out at the sea.
-The endless light of the Antarctic summer cut sharp reflections into the waves around her while she waited.
+The endless light of the Antarctic summer cut sharp reflections into the waves around her.
-She toyed with the idea of playing a sim on the ship's core---a storm, maybe, or an old-time drill that would send her dodging and weaving through a flock of enemy drones---but instead she sighed and pulled up some homework.
+She toyed with the idea of playing a sim on the ship's core---a storm, maybe, or a war-time training drill that would send her dodging and weaving through flocks of hostile drones---but instead she sighed and pulled up some homework.
-Her formal schooling had ended when she was ten and money for boarding at the school in Halley ran out.
+Her classroom schooling had ended when she turned ten.
-Since then her teachers had been tutoring programs that she and Aunt Naggie had scrounged, bought, or traded for with occasional input from Mister Mishra and the sympathetic but nearly-broke head of Halley's school.
+Since then her teachers had been tutoring programs that she and Aunt Naggie had scrounged, bought, or traded for.
-She raced through the math, science, and engineering, tolerated the language lessons, and avoided everything to do with business until Aunt Naggie put her foot down.

-*Bing!*
-She tapped the control panel to cancel the timer and took a deep breath before pressing a softly-glowing square next to it.
+Suddenly restless once again,
+she took a deep breath and tapped one of the video squares on the control panel.
 "Hey," she said,
-suddenly awkward.
+her heart in her throat.
 "Don't mean to innerupt,
-but I got some questions 'bout some tech stuff.
+but I got some questions if you got time."
-If you got time,"
-she added hastily,
-wishing as she spoke that she had run a sim instead.

 The tiny image of Wales turned its head.
 "You're not interrupting at all," he said, speaking directly to the pin-sized camera and microphone set into the railing beside him.
-"And I'm always happy to talk about tech stuff."
+"I'm always happy to talk."

 A few moments later he knocked on the doorframe.
-"Permission to come aboard?" he asked, waiting for Iffy to gesture at the stool next to the ship's wheel before seating himself.
+"Permission to come aboard?" he asked, waiting for Iffy to gesture at the stool beside her before seating himself.
 He looked around the pilot house appreciatively.
 "She's beautiful, isn't she?"

 "She's aright,"
-Iffy allowed proudly.
+Iffy allowed.
-"Hull still mends itself if we give it time, an' the 'lectronics are pretty much all good.
+"Hull still mends itself if we give it time, an' th' core's mostly holdin' together.
-'Cept a couple o' cameras,"
-she added quickly.
-"An' one o' the winch motors ain't from back when.
+Gotta keep an eye on it, though.
-We let it get too cold,
+We let it sit too long,
 it just stops talkin' to us."

 Wales nodded.
-"Probably using silicon for its core instead of diamond.
+"Probably over-cooled.
+A lot of people did that to cores when the war started," he continued in response to Iffy's questioning look.
+"Someone started a rumor that the colder the core was, the less likely it was to go rogue, so everyone cranked their thermostats down as far as they'd go and then forgot they'd done it.
-Have you ever tried putting a twist coil inside the housing to keep the temperature up?"
+Have you tried putting a twist coil inside the housing to offset the thermal loss?"

 And as easily as that,
-they slid into a conversation that leaped from laser guides and the relative merits of fractal carbon and foamed aluminum for ships' hulls to tricks for keeping a drill press lined up and steady when the building it was in was shaking.
+they slid into a conversation that leaped from laser guides and the relative merits of fractal carbon versus foamed aluminum for masts to tricks for keeping a drill press lined up and steady when the building it was in was shaking.
-Iffy was just about to ask what would have made a whole building do that and why someone would worry about drilling when it was happening when he raised a hand to stop her.
+Iffy was just about to ask when that would ever actually be an issue when he raised a hand to stop her.

 "Hang on."
-He closed his eyes to commune with the satellite passing above them.
+His eyes closed as he communed with the satellite passing overhead.
 They snapped open a moment later.

 "We need to change course,"